 The TSMP (1976-2003) was a state water quality-monitoring program managed by the State Water Resources Control Board (SWRCB, 2007 and 2013).
 Its objective was to provide statewide information on the occurrence of toxic substances by monitoring water bodies with known or suspected water quality impairment.
-The California Department of Fish and Wildlife (CDFW) staff, then known as the California Department of Fish and Game, collected Black Bullhead from Lake Gregory in 2001, as part of the program.
-Fish samples were analyzed for mercury and selenium.
+The California Department of Fish and Wildlife, then known as the California Department of Fish and Game, collected Largemouth Bass in 1986 from Lake Evans as part of the program.
+Fish samples were analyzed for selenium.

-CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007-2008 (SWAMP)
+SWAMP CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007-2008

-The Surface Water Ambient Monitoring Program (SWAMP), operated by SWRCB in cooperation with Regional Water Quality Control Board staff, monitors water quality in California's surface waters.
-The program collected Common Carp and Largemouth Bass from Lake Gregory in 2007 to analyze mercury in both species, and chlordanes, DDTs, dieldrin, mercury, PBDEs, and PCBs in Common Carp, as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).
+The SWAMP (Surface Water Ambient Monitoring Program), operated by the SWRCB in cooperation with Regional Water Quality Control Board staff, monitors water quality in California's surface waters.
+The program collected Common Carp and Largemouth Bass from Lake Evans in 2008 to analyze mercury.
+Common Carp were also evaluated for chlordanes, DDTs, dieldrin, PBDEs, PCBs and selenium, as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (Davis et al., 2010).